npbnoitall/npbdata/README.md

 # npbdata
 npb data 1936-2015
-This repository consists of nearly complete data
+This repository consists of nearly complete data for Nippon Professional Baseball